wesleycamargo/azure-docs.pt-br/articles/app-service/app-service-web-tutorial-dotnetcore-sqldb.md

  * [new branch]      master -> master
 ```

-### <a name="browse-to-the-azure-web-app"></a>Navegar até o aplicativo Web do Azure
+### <a name="browse-to-the-azure-app"></a>Navegar até o aplicativo do Azure

-Navegue até o aplicativo Web implantado usando o navegador da Web.
+Navegue até o aplicativo implantado usando o navegador da Web.

 ```bash
 http://<app_name>.azurewebsites.net